isabl-io/docs/docs/guides/spa.md

     * Type: `String`
     * Default: `''`

 * `logo`: custom image path that is shown as the main logo of the app.
+Use a square size image for better display.
     * Type: `String`
     * Default: `''`